The 100 best TV shows of all time

 Downton Abbey has everything a period drama fan could want, beautiful English estates, fabulous costumes and more drama than any high-octane Hollywood movie.
 Created by Julian Fellowes in 2010, viewers quickly fell in love with the aristocratic Crawley family who live in the fictional Yorkshire estate of Downton Abbey, and their domestic servants, who, it turns out, had just as much drama going on in their lives than their employers.

-Throw in historical landmarks like Titanic sinking, the outbreak of World War One and the Spanish influenza pandemic, and you have got yourself a period drama that ran for six brilliant seasons and two movies. — Claire Crick
+Throw in historical landmarks like Titanic sinking, the outbreak of World War One and the Spanish influenza pandemic, and you have got yourself a period drama that ran for six brilliant seasons and two movies and another in the making. — Claire Crick

 9. Friends